1. About This Guide

 Installing Hyrax

-After that, there are several configuration options that you will need to address by installing software on your computer and by editing the Hyrax configuration file, called bes.xml.
+After the installation process, there are several configuration options that you will need to address by installing software on your computer and by editing the Hyrax configuration file, called site.conf.
 Details of these options are in the Hyrax documentation, but following are the decisions you’ll have to make:

 What kind of data